SpenceKonde/ATTinyCore/avr/libraries/Servo_ATTinyCore/README.md

-= Servo Library for Arduino =
+2 Servo Library for Arduino

 This library allows an Arduino board to control RC (hobby) servo motors.

 This library has been modified to add support for additional ATtiny processors.
+This version of the library has `_ATTinyCore` appended to the name.
+This permits its use even when the normal servo library, which does not support all of these parts, has been installed.

+It presents the same API.

 For more information about this library please visit us at http://www.arduino.cc/en/Reference/Servo

-== License ==
+## License

-Copyright (c) 2017 Spence Konde.
+Copyright (c) 2022 Spence Konde.
 Copyright (c) 2013 Arduino LLC.
 All right reserved.
 Copyright (c) 2009 Michael Margolis.
 All right reserved.